Moksha: Sikhism

-The Sikh concept of mukti (Gurmukhi: ਮੁਕਤੀ) is similar to other Indian religions, and refers to spiritual liberation.
-It is described in Sikhism as the state that breaks the cycle of rebirths.
-Mukti is obtained according to Sikhism, states Singha, through "God's grace".
-According to the Guru Granth Sahib, the devotion to God is viewed as more important than the desire for Mukti.
+The concept of mukti (Gurmukhi: ਮੁਕਤੀ) exists in Sikhism and refers to spiritual liberation.
+Most scholars describe the Sikh concept of mukti as the state that breaks the cycle of rebirths, though in practice, several verses exist that cast doubt on the reincarnation cycle.
+Mukti is obtained gurprasadi or "by God's grace", states Singha.

-I desire neither worldly power nor liberation.
-I desire nothing but seeing the Lord.
+I do not seek power, and I do not seek liberation.
+My mind is in love with Your Lotus Feet.

-I desire neither Brahma, Shiva, the Siddhas, the silent sages and Indra – I seek only the Blessed Vision of my Lord Master's vision.
+Brahma, Shiva, the Siddhas, the silent sages and Indra - I seek only the Blessed Vision of my Lord and Master’s Darshan.

-I have come, helpless, to Your Door, O Lord Master; I am exhausted – I seek the Sanctuary of the saints.
+I have come, helpless, to Your Door, O Lord Master; I am exhausted – I seek the Sanctuary of the Saints.

 Says Nanak, I have met my Enticing Lord God; my mind is cooled and soothed – it blossoms forth in joy.